Frequently Asked Questions for Business Managers

 Note: Being up-to-date on disclosures is different than the COI process being complete.
-Please review the subsequent FAQs to assess if you also need one or more investigators to confirm the completeness of the COI Program’s review of a disclosure.
+Please review the subsequent FAQs to assess if you also need one or more investigators to confirm the completeness of the Office for Responsible Outside Interests' review of a disclosure.

 The COI Disclosure System imports Institutional Proposals and Awards from the UAccess Research system and protocols that have been submitted to the IRB.
 Thus, if your research project is not reflected in UAccess Research as either an Institutional Proposal or an Award, it will not automatically appear in the COI Disclosure System.

 For projects that are not automatically imported, investigators will need to manually enter the project into the COI Disclosure System.
 To do this, please see STEP 6 on page 5 of these Instructions for using the COI Disclosure System.
 If the project involves human subjects, please refer to the instructions in the Human Subjects Research tab under Investigators.

 The investigator will still need to complete the required training and disclosure requirements even if they do not have outside interests that meet the definition of a significant financial interest or a significant personal interest as described above.
 In this case, they will simply certify that they have no outside interests to report on the form and submit the form.